Climate-friendly school: Brazil

 In Rio de Janeiro in Brazil, the Colégio Israelita Brasileiro A. Liessen's environment team has developed initiatives to teach janitors, teachers, students and engineers about sustainable practices in experiential, non-formal learning activities.
 The team built a green roof, solar ovens, bamboo bicycle racks and planted spices, flowers, and meditation gardens that could be converted into biodiesel cooking oils.
 The team has also offered trainings for school community members in order to secure buy-ins for the projects.
 For example, training on waste sorting and cooking oil collection was offered to employees and a gardening workshop was organized for student volunteers, so they could assist maintenance staff in caring for the expanding school gardens.

-Denmark

-The Endrupskolen School in Fredensborg, Denmark is able to offer students practical learning experiences in its partnership with the local non-profit organisation “Haver til Maver”.
-Specialist practitioners such as farmers, cooks, biologists or gardeners guide student excursions 8 times a year where lessons are taught about biodiversity.
-According to Endrupskolen teachers, students have reaped benefits in building better food futures for themselves, their families and society as a whole.
-Learning outside the traditional classroom has also helped students develop stronger peer relations and encouraged the growth of their self-esteem.

 Japan

 The Nagoya International School in Japan is committed to developing a school culture of sustainability, as expressed in their school mission statement.
 The institution aims to “nurture in its students the capacity to objectively define what is truly needed in the global society, to take action on their own, and to become active agents for sustainable development.”

-The Tokyo Global Engineering Corporation located in Japan (and globally) is an education-services organization that provides culminating education programs free of charge to engineering students and other stakeholders.
-These subsidised programs are intended to complement (but not replace) coursework required by academic degree programs of study.
-All correspondence among members is completed via e-mail and Skype, with English as the main language of education.
-Although, students are encouraged to publish organizational documents in their primary languages if English is a secondary language.